octopize/avatar-paper/README.md

 └─── datasets
-        └─── AIDS: original and avatarized AIDS datasets └─── WBCD: original and avatarized WBCD datasets └─── results_df: result dataframes of computationally expensive analysis.
+        └─── AIDS: original and avatarized AIDS datasets └─── WBCD: original and avatarized WBCD datasets └─── results_df: computationally expensive analysis results.
+        └─── messageD: dataset for figure 5 message
 |
 └─── notebooks
         └─── final_figure
                 | analysis and graphs generation.
 |
+└─── lsg
         └─── dimension
                 | Multidimensionnal functions such as PCA, MCA or FAMD
-|
         └─── metrics
                 | Multiple function used to compute avatarization metrics
 |
 └─── figure
         │ Figures presented in the article